honojs/website/docs/getting-started/basic.md

 ## Return HTML

-Hono is also suitable for returning a little HTML.
-Rename the file to `src/index.tsx` and configure it to use JSX (check with each runtime as it is different).
-You don't need to use a huge front-end framework.
+You can write HTML with [the html Helper](/docs/helpers/html) or using [JSX](/docs/guides/jsx) syntax.
+If you want to use JSX, rename the file to `src/index.tsx` and configure it (check with each runtime as it is different).
+Below is an example using JSX.

 ```tsx
 const View = () => {